Lewis-Matt/google-homepage/README.md

 	- You can style the entire page w/o grid/flexbox, but it is worth the time to experiment.
 	- Organize your CSS with comments /*your comment*/

-6. Formatting this README has been a  PITA:angry:.
+6. Formatting this README has been a  PITA :angry:.
 Go [HERE](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#lists) for syntax.
 ***

-###Happy Coding!
+### Happy Coding!